Jordan Levy: Elected Mayor by popular vote

 In 1987 Levy was elected as mayor, he was the first popularly elected mayor in 40 years.
 For the 1987 elections Worcester had changed the city charter.
 This "Home Rule" charter (named for the method of adoption of the charter) is similar to Plan E, the major changes being to the structure of the council and the election of the mayor.
 The 9-member Council became 11, 6 At-Large and 1 from each city district.
 The mayor is chosen by popular election, but must run as an At-Large Councilor.

 Massachusetts Executive Council

 In 1994 Levy was elected to the Massachusetts Executive Council Seventh Councilor District.
-Levy served on from 1995 to 1998.
+Levy served from 1995 to 1998.